gridsome/gridsome.org/blog/2019-08-25-gridsome-07/index.md

 })
 ```

+**This will fix many problems** for data source plugins.
+Now Gridsome will know what data is really coming from a Source.

 Read more about the [Schema API](/docs/schema-api)

-## New routes & template configuration
+## New template configuration

 Previously, each content type has been given a route in order to assign it to a template with the same name inside the `src/templates` directory.
-Routes where spread across many plugin options and some also hidden within plugins.
-The new `templates` config tries to collect all content type routes in a single property in `gridsome.config.js`.
+Routes were spread across many plugin options and some also hidden within plugins. **The new `templates` config tries to collect all content type routes in a single property in `gridsome.config.js`.**

 To create a route for a [collection](/docs/collections) you simply add `CollectionName: '/any/route/:title'` to the new [templates](/docs/templates)  config.
 Here are some examples: